Case study

 Convenience retail fit-out is a well-defined specification category.
 The ceiling in a food retail environment serves a functional brief: clean, bright, maintainable and capable of integrating the full services grid at the individual tile level without creating conflict between services positions and the ceiling layout.

 The programme at a trading retail site must also account for the store's operating hours.
-Disruption to a convenience store during trading is commercially significant, and ceiling installation work that generates dust or noise at sales floor level needs to be sequenced around trading hours.
+Disruption to a convenience store during trading is commercially significant, and fit-out work that generates dust or noise at sales floor level needs to be sequenced around trading hours.

 Suspended grid ceiling installation